GSLabDev/terraform-provider-vra/website/docs/r/execute_blueprint.html.markdown

 page_title: "vRealize Automation: vra_execute_blueprint"
 sidebar_current: "docs-vra-resource-inventory-folder"
 description: |-
   Provides a vRealize Blueprint Executing resource.
-This can be used to execute blueprint in vRealize.
+This can be used to execute blueprint in vRealize Automation.
 ---

 # vra\_execute\_blueprint

-Provides a vRealize executing resource.
+Provides a vRealize Automation executing resource.
 This can be used to execute blueprints in vRealize.

 ## Example Usage